zhiwenh/delib/README.md

 <a name="Ethereum"></a>
 # Library

 The library gives you the freedom to customize your DApp development to fit your specific needs.
-You can easily write your own migration scripts, interact with smart contracts, and create tests.
+You can easily write your own contract migration scripts, interact with contracts from within your app, and write contract tests.

 ### File paths
 **delib.eth.contracts.paths**